StackGen: Generating Stable Structures from Silhouettes via Diffusion: Method

 \subsection{Diffusion Models for SE(3) Block Pose Generation}

 Our model (Fig.~\ref{fig:arch}) generates the SE(3) block poses necessary to create a 3D structure that both matches a given condition (e.g., a silhouette) and is stable.
-Underlying our framework is a transformer-based diffusion model that represents the distribution over stable 6DoF poses, without explicitly specifying the number, type, or position of its constituent blocks.
+Underlying our framework is a Transformer-based diffusion model that represents the distribution over stable 6DoF poses, without explicitly specifying the number, type, or position of its constituent blocks.
 In this way, the model employs a reverse diffusion process to produce block poses that collectively form a stable structure.
 Separately, we train a convolutional neural network (CNN) to predict the number and type of blocks necessary for the construction based on the target silhouette.
 At test-time, we employ the CNN to predict the block list, and then provide this list and the target silhouette as input to the diffusion model.
 The diffusion model then samples potential block poses composing a stable structure.

+We adopt the denoising diffusion probabilistic model (DDPM)~\citep{ho2020ddpm} as the core framework underlying \alg.
+A probabilistic diffusion model~\cite{thermo} is a generative model comprised of a forward diffusion process and a reverse diffusion process.
+The \emph{forward process} is a first-order Markov chain that introduces noise to samples drawn from a data distribution $\bm{p}^1 \sim q(\bm{p}^1)$, while the \emph{reverse process} is a Markov chain that iteratively denoises a noisy input $\bm{p}^T \sim \mathcal{N}(0, I)$.
+The manner by which the model is trained to add and remove noise allows it to generate samples from the target data distribution $q(\bm{p}^1)$.

-We adopt denoised diffusion probabilistic models (DDPM)~\citep{ho2020ddpm} as the core framework of our model.
-Following DDPM, we start with a forward diffusion process that adds noise to the state space of interest.
-In our case, given a set of block poses $\bm{p}_1, \bm{p}_2, \ldots, \bm{p}_k \in \mathbb{R}^d$ that compose a stable stack and a diffusion timestep $t \in [1, T]$ that specifies a noise scale.\footnote{We normalize poses before applying the diffusion framework.
-During inference, the generated poses are unnormalized accordingly.} Diffusion training with noise-injection follows as:
+In the case of \alg, $\bm{p}^1 = \{ \bm{p}_1^{1}, \bm{p}_2^{1}, \ldots, \bm{p}_k^1\}$ is the set of object poses, where $\bm{p}_i^{1} \in \mathbb{R}^6$ is the SE(3) pose of block $i$, and $q(\bm{p}^1)$ is the distribution over the poses of the blocks that together form a stable stack.\footnote{We normalize poses before applying the diffusion framework.
+During inference, the generated poses are unnormalized accordingly.} Following DDPM, \alg uses a forward diffusion process that injects noise as